Am I a Bad Christian Because I Deal with Anxiety or Depression?

 The Bible does talk a lot about worrying and sadness.
 A Bible app search on “verses about worry” brings up dozens of verses telling us not to worry: Philippians 4:6 “Do not be anxious about anything,” Matthew 6:26 “…do not worry about your life,” 1 Peter 5:7 “Cast all your anxiety on him because he cares for you,” and so on.

 There are mentions of hopelessness, sadness, and anxiety all over the Old Testament and New Testament.

 However, I don’t believe all this talk about anxiety and depression is meant to shame us.
 To me, it shows us how truly normal it is.
 Over 2,000 years ago, people from all over the world and a variety of faith backgrounds were struggling with it, too!

 Can the feelings of fear or hopelessness return?
 Absolutely.
 And when they do, we repeat the process.
 Again and again and again.
-And gradually, we can actually train our brains to release fearful thoughts and hold on to thoughts of hope to stir up feelings of calm and wellbeing more and more.
+Gradually, we can actually train our brains to release fearful thoughts and hold on to thoughts of hope to stir up feelings of calm and well-being more and more.

 Truth: You can still grow spiritually if you have struggled with mental health

 In addition to accessing professional mental health services, there are ways that we can seek discipleship during a mental health struggle.